Prickly Pear Yellow & Orange Flowers

 “Kanab Gold” Opuntia aurea

 Beautiful aquamarine pads set off the vivid yellow flowers.
 Prolific bloomer and grower.
 Lays down in winter.
 Dry fruit.
 Originally from Kanab Utah.
+10″ tall X 36″ wide.
 Zone 5-8

 “Kanab Tulip” Opuntia phaeacantha

 Beautiful golden yellow flowers with orange throat centers on extra-large green pads with long white spines.
 Leave plenty of space as this plant spreads readily.
 Red fruit.
 From Kanab Utah region.
+15″ tall X 40″ wide.
 Zone 5-8

 “Lemon Chiffon” Opuntia polyacantha (Plains Prickly Pear)